byuflowlab/SixDOF.jl/docs/src/theory.md

 ```math
 R_{b \rightarrow i} = R_{i \rightarrow b}^T
 ```
 The downside of Euler angles is that there is a singularity.
-For this particular order that singularity occurs at a ``\theta`` (associated with pitch) of ``\pm 90^\circ``.
-At that state, the yaw angle is not unique, a phenomenon known as gimbal lock.
-The avoid this issue, quaternions are commonly used.
-For spacecraft such pitch angles would be normal and thus this would be an important consideration.
-For now, we are only simulating aircraft so the simplicity of Euler angles is justified.
+For this particular order, that singularity occurs at a ``\theta`` (associated with pitch) of ``\pm 90^\circ``.
+At that state the yaw angle is not unique, and a phenomenon known as gimbal lock is encountered.
+Quaternions are commonly used to avoid gimbal lock.
+For spacecraft such pitch angles would be normal, and thus the implementation of quaternions would be an important consideration.
+For now, we are only simulating aircraft; so the simplicity of Euler angles is justified.

 ## Kinematics and Dynamics